-Banyan provides lightweight native Apps for Desktop (Windows, Mac, Linux) and Mobile (iOS, Android) platforms that can be seamlessly installed on corporate-managed and employee-owned devices.
-The Banyan Apps securely register the device and install and manage the cryptographic Device Certificates.
+Banyan provides lightweight native apps for desktop (Windows, macOS, Linux) and mobile (iOS, Android) platforms that can be seamlessly installed on corporate-managed and employee-owned devices.
+The Banyan apps securely register the device and install and manage the cryptographic Device Certificates.
 With Banyan you don’t need to run any complicated PKI or MDM tools (although we do integrate with your PKI and MDM if you already have them).

 Banyan delivers a great user experience by eliminating insecure passwords